archkrrr/SillyTavern-CostumeSwitch/README.md

 * **Live Pattern Tester:** An indispensable tool to test your settings in real-time and understand the engine's logic.
 * **Performance Tuning:** Fine-tune cooldowns and thresholds to match your preferences and system performance.
 * **Costume Mapping:** Map multiple names or regular expressions to a single costume folder.

+## Disclaimer

+Please keep in mind that this extension is a personal project developed by a college freshman, not a large, professional development team.

+The core of this tool is a detection engine that tries its best to figure out which character is speaking or acting at any given moment.
+It's important to know that **this is not an AI**; it's a much simpler system that works by matching text patterns (using Regular Expressions) and applying context clues.
+While it can be quite accurate, **it is not perfect!**

+In scenes with complex grammar, ambiguous phrasing, or unconventional narrative styles, the engine might occasionally get confused or select the wrong character.
+That's why the advanced settings are so important!
+You are encouraged to use features like **Veto Phrases**, **Ignored Characters**, and the **Live Pattern Tester** to fine-tune the detection for your specific needs.

+Think of it as a helpful assistant, not an infallible AI.
+Your patience and feedback are greatly appreciated!

 ## Prerequisites